 Art Education Job Description

-Art Education Requirements
+Art Education Licensing Requirements

 All 50 states require that public school teachers be licensed.
-Arts teachers in private schools do not have to be licensed.
-Licensing requires a bachelor’s degree of education from an approved teacher education program, a student teaching internship, and a passing score on a competency test.
-Regular professional development is required to maintain an active teaching license.
+Private school art teachers don’t have to be licensed, but many private schools require it.
+Licensing requires a bachelor’s degree of education from an approved teacher education program, a student teaching internship and a passing score on a competency test, typically the Praxis exam or the National Evaluation Series (NES).

 Art Education Career Outlook

 A 2017 study by the American Association for Employment in Education found that the supply of art teachers is relatively balanced with demand.
 However, you can still find a lucrative art teaching position in certain states.

 The salaries of art teachers often depend on the level of education you plan to teach.
 According to the Bureau of Labor Statistics (BLS), the median annual salary for elementary school teachers in 2018 was $57,980, whereas high school teachers made a median salary of $60,320.
 Postsecondary art and music teachers, on the other hand, make a mean annual wage of $82,560 (BLS, 2018).